Total Euphoria

 Total Euphoria is the first and only studio album by the Australian dance trio Euphoria.
-The album was released in October 1992 by EMI Australia and peaked at number 14 on the Australian Album Charts.
-The album featured four singles, two of which reached number one on the Australian Singles Chart: "Love You Right" in February 1992 and "One In a Million" in June 1992.
+The album was released in October 1992 by EMI Australia and peaked at number 14 on the Australian Albums Chart.
+The album featured four singles, two of which reached number one on the Australian Singles Chart: "Love You Right" in February 1992 and "One in a Million" in June 1992.
 The album was co-produced and co-written by Andrew Klippel and Ean Sugarman.